bakdata/gradle-plugins/README.md

 bakdata gradle plugins
 ======================

-A collection of small gradle plugin, mostly focused on deployment.
+A collection of small Gradle plugins, mostly focused on deployment.

-**Sonar** Some defaults for easy integration of sonar on multi-module projects **Sonatype** is used for uploading to sonatype repos and ultimately publish to Maven Central
+- **Sonar** Some defaults for easy integration of sonar on multi-module projects
+- **Sonatype** is used for uploading to sonatype repos and ultimately publish to Maven Central
+- **Release** adds configurable push behavior for version bumping

 ## Development